-shoulder should be a minimum width of 2 inches in order to ensure coverage of all undergarments.
-Shirts are also expected to exhibit an appropriate neckline as determined by the discretion of the administrator.
-The school administration has final discretion in cases where modesty may be in question.
-C. Clothes which are cut in such a way as to be more revealing than would be considered appropriate in indoor work settings.
-This includes but is not limited to clothes open on the sides, tank tops, low-cut dresses or tops, and clothing with holes cut above the knee.
 C. Change clothes and/or ISS.

+D. Change clothes and/or ISS.
+Items may be

-D. Clothes or articles displaying symbols or advertisements of drugs, alcoholic beverages, tobacco products, or clothes containing profane, obscene, or inappropriate language or symbols.
+tobacco products, or clothes containing profane, obscene, or inappropriate language or symbols.
 This includes pictures, phrases, or words that represent inappropriate behavior or activities that are not allowed at CJHS.

-D. Change clothes and/or ISS.
-Items may be confiscated.
-E. Shoes must be worn at all times.
-E. Penalty may range from warning to ISS.
-F. Dresses, skirts and shorts must be fingertip length.
-F. Change clothes and/or ISS.
-G. Spraying, weaving, or dyeing the hair an unnatural color or wearing hair in a manner that attracts attention such that it is disruptive to the learning environment can be prohibited at school.
-G. Discretion of the administrator.
-H. Pant legs must remain at an even and appropriate length.
-Pant legs cut too long as to drag the floor are considered a tripping hazard and are prohibited.
-H. Change clothes and/or ISS.
-I. Pants worn too low at the hips, or pants that expose the undergarments are prohibited.
-I. Change clothes (or tighten pants) and/or ISS.
-J. Pajamas, bedclothes, house slippers, or other clothing of an extremely casual nature are not permitted on campus.
-J. Change clothes and/or ISS.
-K. Studded wrist, neck bands, and chains are not K. Confiscation of items.
-Penalty may range from permitted. detention to ISS.
-L. Piercings other than the ears.
-L. Student must remove during school.
+- E. Shoes must be worn at all times. - F. Dresses, skirts and shorts must be fingertip length. - G. Spraying, weaving, or dyeing the hair an unnatural color or wearing hair in a manner that attracts attention such that it is disruptive to the learning environment can be prohibited at school. - H. Pant legs must remain at an even and appropriate length.
+Pant legs cut too long as to drag the floor are considered a tripping hazard and are prohibited. - I. Pants worn too low at the hips, or pants that expose the undergarments are prohibited. - J. Pajamas, bedclothes, house slippers, or other clothing of an extremely casual nature are not permitted on campus. - K. Studded wrist, neck bands, and chains are not permitted. - L. Piercings other than the ears.